SeleneWorlds/Illarion-Script-Loader/README.md

 ## About this Repository

 This is a Selene bundle implementing a bridge between Selene and server scripts of the roleplaying game Illarion.
-It is designed to implement the missing game-specific functionality that would otherwise be implemented by the game's server executable.
+It is designed to implement the [Illarion-API](https://github.com/SeleneWorlds/Illarion-API) stubs, as well as missing game-specific functionality that would otherwise be implemented by the game's server executable.

 The original sources used to derive this implementation can be found under https://github.com/Illarion-eV.